moby/moby/docs/sources/use/basics.md

     docker stop $JOB # Container must be stopped to remove it docker rm $JOB

-Bind a service on a TCP port[¶](#bind-a-service-on-a-tcp-port "Permalink to this headline")
+Bind a service on a TCP port
 -------------------------------------------------------------------------------------------

     # Bind port 4444 of this container, and tell netcat to listen on it